 Sow in the gaps

-Sow some more lettuce, beans, carrots, beets, another zucchini… In the cooler areas of NZ, you can start sowing early varieties of turnips now too.
+Sow some more bush beans, carrots, beetroot, silverbeet.
+In the warmer areas, sow another zucchini and cucumber.
+In the cooler areas of NZ, you can start sowing early varieties of turnips now too.
 Baby turnips don't take long to grow and you'll have something new for your salads!

-Remember crop rotation.
+Remember crop rotation!
 If in the previous season you had planted brassicas in a certain place, don't plant them there again the following season.
 This will deplete the soil of nutrients and if there are brassica diseases present, they will infect the next crop too.

 Check for bugs and diseases